jordanowens1125/bugtracker/README.md

-# Bug Tracker App
+# Issue Tracker App
-This project is a task manager app that enables user roles, CRUD - Create, Read, Update, Delete functionality to projects, bugs, and users.
+This project is a task manager app that enables user roles, CRUD - Create, Read, Update, Delete functionality to projects, tickets, and users.

 **Link to project:** https://bugtracker-frontend-2zlk.onrender.com